mihikasa/mihikasa.github.io/README.md

 ## Let's Connect 📩

-Unlock your brand's full potential in the digital world.
-Whether you're a startup or an established brand, I'm here to help.
+Unlock your brand's full potential in the digital world, whether you're a startup looking to make a splash or an established brand aiming to refresh your online presence.

 Reach out at [hello@mihikas.com](mailto:hello@mihikas.com) to kickstart our collaboration!